 • Contains the controversial ingredient Menadione Sodium Bisulfite Complex (a source of Vitamin K activity)

-Chicken by-product meal is the first ingredient followed by brewers rice and corn gluten meal.
+Chicken by-product meal is the first ingredient followed by brewer rice and corn gluten meal.
 The rest of the ingredients (and there are quite a few, including vitamins and some minerals) are things your cat would probably find tasty and things that would make the treats crunchy such as corn starch.

 Despite the presence of some meat and fish protein, the treats also contain soybean hulls, artificial (and natural) flavors, artificial colors, the dangerous preservative BHT (butylated hydroxytoluene), and synthetic vitamin K (menadione sodium bisulfite complex).
 BHT is known to cause liver and kidney damage in rats.
 While it is still used in some human foods in the United States, it is no longer used in many countries.